 Volunteer EJ Scanlan shares below why he first got involved with YMCA Digital’s city centre hub, which is run by Nottinghamshire YMCA to encourage youth creativity, and how the charity helps him and other young people to grow in their craft and confidence.

 Having started out as a young participant at YMCA Digital, Ethan Scanlan – more commonly known as EJ Scanlan – has now been a presenter for the charity’s live radio show for four and a half years.
-He has developed into a valued volunteer to support other young people on their creative journeys.
+He has developed into a valued volunteer to support other young people on their creative journeys and recently became an official YMCA staff member.

 ‘Rebuilding my self-esteem’